 Become a Volunteer

-In both July 2017 and 2018, we took a team of UK teachers, both primary and PE teachers, out to volunteer at Faith and Hope Primary for two weeks.
-The teachers took part in an educational programme where they worked with all age groups from nursery to P6, delivering a variety of different lessons- PE, English, Numeracy, Literacy, Expressive Arts and music.
+In both July 2017 and 2018, we took a team of UK teachers and sports coaches out to volunteer at Faith and Hope Primary for two weeks.
+The team took part in an educational programme where they worked with all age groups from nursery to P6, delivering a variety of different lessons- PE, English, Numeracy, Literacy, Expressive Arts and music.
 They worked closely with the local Rwandan teachers delivering a teacher training programme where they introduced the local teachers with a variety of different teaching methodologies, and sharing their expertise to improve the overall education which is being delivered at the school.

 Read about their experiences…